fl4p/fugu-mppt-firmware/doc/Diode Emulation.rst

 * Switching LS too long causes reverse coil current and might turn the buck converter into a (reversed) boost converter

+*Error Considerations*

+The converter measures V_in and V_out with an ADC.
+Noise, temperature drift and non-linearity cause voltage errors.
+This affects the value for M and finally the rectification on time.

+Let assume two extreme cases for the voltage measurements:
+V_in is +1% of the actual value, V_out -1%: we will get an M which is around -2% below the actual value.
+Since rectification time is reciprocal to M, this will cause a +4% error rectification on time at D=0.5.
+If we double the voltage error, we get approximately double the error for rectification time.
+Longer rectification time will cause reverse current flow and additional loss (it can reduce ripple voltage, refer to forced PWM or FPWM)

+If we measure V_out with -1% error and V_out +1%, the rectification time will be 4% too short.

 -------
 Boost Converter
 -------